QuaxelBrod/Vagrant_Chef/README.md

 Do not install berkshelf via ruby gems.
 That is not recommended.

 ###Do some things
-now lets try to setup a new cookbook hirarchy:
+Now lets try to setup a new cookbook hirarchy:
 `knife solo init knife_solo`
 This creates a new directory chef_solo.
 Double check if the Berksfile is created.

+Now I am able to start a new VirtualBox image without any configurations, but also without errors...
+Lets cook:
+I try to reinvent my HelloWorls Cookbook in the new setup:
+´knife cookbook create -o chef_solo/site-cookbooks HelloWorld` That creates a bootstrap cookbook.
+Visit your subdirectory to see what knife did.